GerHobbelt/linenoise/README.markdown

 Linenoise has direct support for persisting the history into an history file.
 The functions `linenoiseHistorySave` and `linenoiseHistoryLoad` do just that.
 Both functions return -1 on error and 0 on success.
+The load function will append to the current history.
+If you wish to start with a clean history, call the `linenoiseHistoryClear` function first.

+To read the history lines (as you might if displaying the history to the user), the `linenoiseHistoryGetLine` function can be called.
+It takes an index from the most recent line which should be accessed, and returns NULL is no history line is available.
+If the index is negative. the lines will be returned from the oldest to the newest.

 ## Mask mode

 Sometimes it is useful to allow the user to type passwords or other secrets that should not be displayed.
 For such situations linenoise supports a "mask mode" that will just replace the characters the user is typing with `*` characters, like in the following example:

     $ ./linenoise_example